-Depression, mood swings are often linked to a shortage of vitamin D. Vitamin D may work the same brain areas that affect mood.
+Depression and mood swings are often linked to a shortage of vitamin D. The vitamin may work the same brain areas that affect mood.

 3. Chronic Gum Disease

 Getting enough vitamin D is important for oral health.
-Periodontal disease is a chronic gum condition.
-Bacteria cause the gums to swell and bleed.
+Periodontal disease is a chronic gum condition where bacteria cause the gums to swell and bleed.
 Some studies indicate a direct role of sunlight in reducing the risk of periodontal disease.

 4. High Blood Pressure